Keynote conversation from Top of Mind Online focuses on need to address health disparities, value, innovation, and more

 The pandemic highlighted longstanding health and economic disparities in communities across the country.

-Morrison spoke with UPMC Health Plan President and CEO Diane Holder for fireside, “The Future of the Health Care Marketplace.”
-It is one of six sessions from the virtual summit — organized by the Center for Connected Medicine (CCM) — that is available on-demand through January 31, 2021.
+Dr. Morrison spoke with UPMC Health Plan President and CEO Diane Holder for fireside, “The Future of the Health Care Marketplace.”
+It was one of six sessions from the virtual summit, which was organized by the Center for Connected Medicine (CCM).

 The working poor also were more likely to be infected by COVID-19 because they were unable to work from home and traveled by public transit.
 Many have inadequate access to health care services or insurance, and there is also a greater prevalence of comorbid and preexisting conditions in communities of color, which can lead to more severe COVID illness.

 “All of those I think, contributed both to the spread and the severity of the impact of the pandemic on communities of color in particular,” Dr. Morrison said.